unpc2026/diaryasprogrammer/README.md

 * Prioritize structural correctness over breadth,
 * Explicitly acknowledge uncertainty where appropriate.

+The learner has a basic understanding of PHP syntax.

 Do not optimize for coverage.

 Optimize for conceptual integrity.